 The first model from Volkswagen's new family of ID electric cars has been spotted testing in prototype form.

-Unfortunately, a launch in the United States isn't expected.
-Instead, the first of the ID cars here will be a small crossover SUV based on 2017's ID Crozz concept, due in 2020 most likely as a 2021 model.
-A spiritual successor to VW's Microbus based on 2017's ID Buzz concept is also planned.
-It will arrive around 2022 and will most likely be joined by a commercial version.
+Unfortunately the United States is unlikely to see the ID 3.
+Instead, the first of the ID cars here will be the ID 4X, due in 2020 most likely as a 2021 model.
+A spiritual successor to VW's Microbus based on 2017's ID Buzz concept is also planned for the U.S. It will arrive around 2022 and will most likely be joined by a commercial version.

-Although the car is about the size of the compact Golf, interior space is said to be similar to the mid-size Passat thanks to the flat, skateboard-style design of the MEB platform that Volkswagen Group has developed for its non-premium electric cars.
-VW Group in September said 27 MEB-based models spread across four brands (likely VW, Skoda, Seat and Audi) will be available by the end of 2022, ranging from subcompact cars up to the aforementioned Microbus successor.
+Although the ID 3 is about the size of the compact Golf, interior space is said to be similar to the mid-size Passat thanks to the flat, skateboard-style design of the MEB platform that Volkswagen Group has developed for its non-premium electric cars.
+VW Group said 27 MEB-based models spread across four brands (likely VW, Skoda, Seat and Audi) will be available by the end of 2022, ranging from subcompact cars up to the aforementioned Microbus successor.